joshcanhelp/josh-to-11/content/md/post/173-taking-your-first-steps-on-twitter-the-30-40-30-plan.md

 ---
 title: "Taking Your First Steps on Twitter: The 30 - 40 - 30 Plan"
 layout: post
-excerpt: ""
+excerpt: "This post is for anyone who just signed up for Twitter and thought, 'OK, now what?'
+It’s for the businesses and individuals curious about how to get started on Twitter and have fun with it."
 date: 2012-02-26 22:27:10
 modified: 2016-10-20 16:44:00
 permalink: taking-your-first-steps-on-twitter-the-30-40-30-plan/index.html
-tags: ["About JoshCanHelp", "Social Media", "Writing For The Web"]
+tags: ["Social Media", "Twitter"]
 featured_img:
 wpid: 2722
 ---